Sysmon Event ID 1 explained: process creation for DFIR triage

 Why the parent chain matters

-A single ProcessCreate is a snapshot; the chain is the story.
-ProcessGuid and ParentProcessGuid are GUIDs Sysmon assigns to track lineage across process exits — they're more reliable than PIDs because PIDs are reused.
-Reconstruct the tree (each record's ParentProcessGuid is some other record's ProcessGuid) and the kill-chain becomes obvious: Outlook → Word → PowerShell → cmd → certutil → mshta.
+A single ProcessCreate is a snapshot.
+The chain is the story.
+ProcessGuid and ParentProcessGuid are GUIDs Sysmon assigns to track lineage across process exits.
+They are more reliable than PIDs because PIDs are reused.
+Reconstruct the tree (each record's ParentProcessGuid is some other record's ProcessGuid) and the kill chain becomes obvious: Outlook to Word to PowerShell to cmd to certutil to mshta.
+Reading the tree in chronological order is usually how a writeup writes itself.

 title: Office Application Spawning Shell or Scripting Host (Sysmon)